Struktal/Struktal/docs/tutorials/01-file-structure.md

 - [`📁 htdocs/`](#htdocs-directory)
 - [`📁 project/`](#project-directory)
 - [`📁 secrets/`](#secrets-directory)
+- `📁 tests/` - Test files for the framework and for your project
 - `.dockerignore` and `.gitignore`
 - `composer.json` - Defines required packages
 - `Dockerfile` - Docker file for building the image